 Find something that interests you, that ignites and engages your brain, and go for it.

 No one is going to do it for you

 How many times have you heard that one in your life?
 And if you’re a parent, how many times have you said it?

 Professor Peter Capelli of the Wharton School stated that in 1979, young workers received an average of 2.5 weeks of training.
 By 1995, the average was 11 hours — and it was typically focused on workplace safety, not new skills.

 “There’s one investment that supersedes all others: Invest in yourself.
 Nobody can take away what you’ve got in yourself, and everybody has potential they haven’t used yet.”
 Wise words from billionaire investor Warren Buffet.

 There is a plethora of information out there just waiting for us to soak it in.
 But there’s only one source that’s guaranteed to have the most up to date and relevant information for the treasury and finance professional: AFP.
 We’re not bashful about it; we have no qualms about tooting our own horn.
 AFP offers financial professionals the most opportunities to grow and learn.

 - In-depth research on the latest trends, and information-rich guides that lead you step by step through your most pressing questions.

 - Webinars and articles on cutting-edge topics and innovations.

 - And of course, our annual conference.
-AFP 2022 provides you with the opportunity to attend over 100 educational sessions specializing in six different tracks, network with your peers from all over the country, and hear from world-renowned speakers who will expand your mind and leave you inspired and energized.
+AFP 2023 provides you with the opportunity to attend educational sessions, network with your peers from all over the country, and hear from world-renowned speakers who will expand your mind and leave you inspired and energized.